 Wheelchair lifts are located in Milbank Chapel and at the stairway connecting the Zankel Building to Macy Hall.
 The security desk at the main entrance to the Zankel Building has the keys needed to operate the lifts.

-The entrance to a parking lot specifically designated for disability access is located between the Zankel Building and Thompson Hall and just in front of 528 West 121st St..
-This facility can accommodate between six and ten vehicles based upon the utilization of a monitoring management system and based upon the size of vehicles parked.
-The college is committed to the provision of no less than three parking spaces for use by authorized individuals with disabilities at any one time.
+The entrance to a parking lot specifically designated for disability access is located between the Zankel Building and Thompson Hall and just in front of Building 528.
+This facility can accommodate between six and ten vehicles based on the utilization of a monitoring management system and the size of vehicles parked.
+The college is committed to providing no less than three parking spaces for use by authorized individuals with disabilities at any one time.